mattfrans/ETL-testing-implementation/TESTING_DOCUMENTATION.md

 - Include data quality checks in the Transformer
 - Add error handling for database connection issues in the Loader

-Our focus was on implementing a thorough testing strategy that matches the simplicity and purpose of the pipeline.
+The focus was on implementing a thorough testing strategy that matches the simplicity and purpose of the pipeline.

 ## Test Suite Structure
 Total Tests: 40 tests across 7 test files